 From Segev (1992).

-Cable theory can be extended to model passive conduction properties of dendritic trees.
-Take into account dendritic morphology or structure.
+Cable theory can be extended to model passive conduction properties of dendritic trees to take into account dendritic morphology or structure.
 (Rall, 1964).
-Uses cable equations on segments of dendrites.
+This can be done by applying the cable equations to segments of dendrites.

 From Segev (1992).